Hint: it's longer than one sentence, but shorter than a book 👀

 For example, if you’re sharing a simple lifestyle post, a short and snappy caption might be best.

-While creating beautiful content for your feed is ultra important, if you want to get more engagement on your posts, and maybe even reach new audiences, writing good Instagram captions that drive engagement is a great strategy.
+In any case, while creating beautiful content for your feed is important, writing good Instagram captions that drive engagement is an even better strategy.

-One of the biggest trends to hit Instagram in 2020 was creators and brands tapping into the power of long-form captions to engage and connect with their followers – and we only expect this trend to continue in 2021!
+One of the biggest trends to hit Instagram in 2021 was creators and brands tapping into the power of long-form captions to engage and connect with their followers – and we expect this trend to continue in 2022.